ericdunipace/ericdunipace.github.io/vitae.md

 ### Education

-* 2014--2023 Expected: MD, David Geffern School of Medicine at UCLA
+* 2014--2023 Expected: MD, David Geffen School of Medicine at UCLA
 * 2016--2021: PhD and MA, Biostatistics, Harvard University
 * 2012--2014: MSc, Global Health and Population, Harvard University
 * 2003--2008: BA with honors, Molecular and Cell Biology, The University of California